Best areas to stay in Andorra: discover hotels while visiting this small principality in the Pyrenees ideal for its ski resorts, nature and shopping

 Vallnord has more than 100 km of slopes, as an infrastructure equivalent to the best ski resorts in countries like France, Switzerland or Italy.
 If you want to know more about the ski passes available on Vallnord, check their official website here.

 If you are coming to Andorra for ski or shopping, you might also check Caldea, a great option to spend some relaxing hours with friends or family.
 Caldea is a spa in Les Escaldes (Escaldes-Engordany), with a wide selection of thermal pools in a elegant sharp edged building.
 It also features saunas and restaurants.

 The thermal pools are also open at night and have great lighting, providing a really unique experience.

 Cost of Travel in Andorra

 Andorra has of one the highest number of hotels per capita in Europe.
 Winter and summer are considered high season and prices are the highest during these months.
-Even if Andorra has hotels for almost all kinds of budgets, there are very few hostels in the country.
+Even if the country has hotels for almost all kinds of budgets, there are very few hostels in the country.
 If your budget is flexible, there are also a good number of luxury accommodation options available.

-Ski passes in Andorra are relatively affordable, somewhat around the average of European ski resorts.
+Ski passes are relatively affordable, somewhat around the average of European ski resorts.
 The prices in Andorra are definitely lower than those in Swiss alps, but more expensive than the cheapest ski resorts in Europe.